UNCOVER YOUR SKIN

 ACNE is a skin condition that can be caused by:

 – Hormones – related to women`s monthly cycle and menopause.
-It can cause what we call adult acne – over production of oil and due to dead skin cells slower shedding pimples can appear and they can be agressive.
+It can cause „adult acne“, the overproduction of oil and slower shedding pimples can appear due to dead skin cells, and they can be aggressive.

-– Bacteria – Propionibacterium Acnes is the bacteria that gives this skin condition a name – all it needs is the perfect environment to spread.
+– Bacteria – Propionibacterium Acne is the bacteria that gives this skin condition a name.
+All it needs is the perfect environment to spread.
 When you see red cysts, do not try to pick them!
 It does not help and they leave a scar.
 They have to be treated with special products.

-Every skin is different, but with acne you need to pay extra attention to the hydration of your skin and exfoliation is important too.
+– Sensitivities – allergies, reactions to products, reactions to foods/environments.
+Every skin is different but with acne you need to pay extra attention to the hydration of your skin.
+Exfoliation is also important.
 Go to your dermatologist for advice and in case of prescribed antibiotics, use probiotics for counteraction.
 Do not put toothpaste or vodka on pimples (shivers…), exfoliate!
-AHA acids (lactic, glycolic, malic etc) and BHA acid (salicylic acid) are all good.
-Last but not least – your food!
-There is a lot of info related to the subject, read and if you find it necessary consult with specialists to find your regime.
+AHA acids (lactic, glycolic, malic, etc) and BHA acid (salicylic acid) are all good.
+Last but not least – pay attention to your food!
+There is a lot of information available online related to this subject, investigate, and if you find it necessary, consult with nutrition specialists to plan out your diet plan.

-„DEMANDING” or MATURE SKIN can be determined as following – dry areas, poor elasticity, premature ageing signs, unbalanced moisture and fat levels, skin irritation due to stress, inappropriate weather conditions and inefficient skincare.
-People usually talk about lines and wrinkles.
-They are formed when collagen fibers age and harden.
+„DEMANDING” or MATURE SKIN can be determined by dry areas, poor elasticity, premature ageing signs, unbalanced moisture and fat levels, skin irritation due to stress and severe weather conditions, and inefficient skin care.
+People usually talk about lines and wrinkles that are formed when collagen fibers age and harden.
 The hardening occurs mainly due to UV-radiation, environmental pollution and free radicals.
 Free radicals are dangerous oxygen molecules that attack cells.
 In order to look and feel good, go for good cleansers, effective serums, immediate effect masks and replenishing skincare.
-Day and night creams are suggested to be chosen separately!
-Peels are good too, acidic or enzymatic 2-3 times per week!
+We suggest to choose separate day and night creams.
+Peels are good too, either acidic or enzymatic, used 2-3 times per week.

-In D`DIFFERENCE and D`DIFFERENCE FOR MEN lines, you will find solutions for all skin types.
+In D`DIFFERENCE and D`DIFFERENCE FOR MEN lines, you can find solutions for all skin types.
 No worries ;-)

-One piece of advice for all skin types and conditions-Avoid mineral oil (paraffinum liquidum), silicones, PEGs, colourants in care products.
-The natural alternatives are available and much better.
+One extra piece of advice for all skin types and conditions – avoid mineral oil (paraffinum liquidum), silicones, PEGs, and colourants in skincare products.
+The natural alternatives are available and perform much better.

-As we are not pshycics (and that is unfortunate) then please contact us for personal consultation and samples at: [email protected]
+As we are not psychics (and that is unfortunate) then please contact us for personal consultation and samples at: [email protected]

 Week 1: Wait 2-3 days after the first application.
 Thereafter, apply once every other day.

-We usually recommend that you start with cleanser and cream and wait a week before adding a serum.
-The week guide applies specially to all high quality and slightly more active and more concentrated skincare products.
-It especially applies to products that contain acids, vitamins A, C, peptides, stem cells.
+We usually recommend that you start with a cleanser and a cream, and wait a week before adding a serum.
+The week guide applies especially to all high quality and slightly more active and more concentrated skincare products.
+It especially applies to products that contain acids, vitamins A and C, as well as peptides and stem cells.